|(Maumee Bay State Park, Ohio)|

 "Basically, we started out with the great verse where Jesus says, “Come unto me all you who labor.”
 I believe he is talking about laboring under religion, and I think the context in Matthew 11 bears that out.
 He is saying, “Come to me and accept your life with me in the kingdom of God as a little child would accept it, and just begin to live it.”"
 (Willard, Living in Christ's Presence: Final Words on Heaven and the Kingdom of God, p.
 115)

-The real issue is not the job, but who we come to.
-The basic question is "who do I belong to?"
+The real issue is not the job, but who we really work for.
+The basic question is, "who do I belong to?"
 This determines whether or not we experience life, to include our jobs, as meaningless and bone-wearying, or purposeful and life-giving.
+When I began seeing my laboring as for the Lord, my true Employer, my attitude towards work changed.